 - Take a look at sun shade solutions on other playgrounds to get inspired.
 Some play areas use a creative combination of sun-safe solutions.
 Be sure to visit Playworld for ideas and options, too.

 - Go beyond shade by posting information on the playground about sun safety.
 Shade alone may not be enough to prevent sunburns and heat exhaustion.
-Encourage sun safety on your playground, even if you’ve designed the play area with some safety in mind, by posting safety rules and sun safety rules on the playground itself.
+Encourage sun safety for kids on your playground, even if you’ve designed the play area with some safety in mind, by posting safety rules and sun safety rules on the playground itself.

 Paying for Shade: Funding for Playground Safety

-Sun safety has no price, but you’ll need to find a way to pay for your shade solution.
+Sun safety for kids has no price, but you’ll need to find a way to pay for your shade solution.
 If you’d like to install shade on an existing playground or want to create a sun-safe playground from scratch, there are a few tips you need so you can raise the funds you require:

 - Set a budget to determine how much money you need.
 Determine which shade solutions are right for your playground.
 Consider installation costs and maintenance costs, as well as product costs when determining your budget.

 - Work with cancer societies, pediatricians and other groups to raise awareness about sun dangers.
 You may have an easier time convincing community members and parents to donate for shade solutions in the playground if they understand what’s at stake.
-Becoming involved with organizations promoting sun safety can also help you find sources of funding.
+Becoming involved with organizations promoting sun safety for kids can also help you find sources of funding.

 - Write letters to legislators and grant-giving foundations to raise funds.
 Playworld has a resource for securing funding, and USA Shade has a list of private and government grants available to help you get started.